Yude Henteleff: Life and career

-Among his many community affiliations, he has served on the advisory council for Canadian Lawyers for International Human Rights, the professional advisory committee of the Learning Disabilities Association of Canada, the Mental Health Commission of Canada's national framework review committee for child and adolescent mental health and the Winnipeg Arts Council.
-He chaired the Canadian Museum for Human Rights content advisory committee from 2009-10.
+Among his many community affiliations, he served on the advisory council for Canadian Lawyers for International Human Rights, the professional advisory committee of the Learning Disabilities Association of Canada, the Mental Health Commission of Canada's national framework review committee for child and adolescent mental health and the Winnipeg Arts Council.
+He chaired the Canadian Museum for Human Rights content advisory committee from 2009–10.

 The Yude Henteleff Mishpatim Scholarship Fund at Hebrew University and the Yude M. Henteleff Prizes in Human Rights and Civil Liberties at the University of Manitoba are named in his honour.

-Henteleff has four children, including filmmaker Saul Henteleff.
+Henteleff had four children, including filmmaker Saul Henteleff, and Childhood Educator Beth Henteleff.
 He is a cousin of palliative care pioneer Dr. Paul Henteleff and of the late Meyer Brownstone, former chair of Oxfam Canada.
+His grandchildren Jessie & Ariel Levine are both Award-winning scholars; respectively in the Theatrical Arts, and Ancient Archaeological Pottery Analysis of the Southern Levant.

+Henteleff died on December 8, 2024, at the age of 97.